-file must contain at least the package description file package.json and the directory src containing the Curry source files.

-uninstall Uninstall the executable installed for this package.

-uninstall package version Uninstalls a specific version of a package from the global package cache.

-checkout package [--pre] Checks out the newest version of a package into the local directory package in order to test its operations or install a binary of the package. --pre enables the installation of pre-release versions.

-checkout package version Checks out a specific version of a package into the local directory package in order to test its operations or install a binary of the package..

-installbin package [--pre] Install the binary provided by the newest version of a package.
-The binary is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5). --pre enables the installation of pre-release versions.

-installbin package version Install the binary provided by a specific version of a package.
+- install package.zip Installs a package from a ZIP file to the global package cache.
+The ZIP file must contain at least the package description file package.json and the directory src containing the Curry source files. - uninstall Uninstall the executable installed for this package. - uninstall package version Uninstalls a specific version of a package from the global package cache. - checkout package [--pre] Checks out the newest version of a package into the local directory package in order to test its operations or install a binary of the package. --pre enables the installation of pre-release versions. - checkout package version Checks out a specific version of a package into the local directory package in order to test its operations or install a binary of the package. - installbin package [--pre] Install the binary provided by the newest version of a package.
+The binary is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5). --pre enables the installation of pre-release versions. - installbin package version Install the binary provided by a specific version of a package.
 The binary is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5).